 - 1/2 avocado

 - 1/2 pear, cut into small pieces

 - 1/8 cup apple cider vinegar

 - Heat oven to 400 degrees.

 - For dressing: add avocado and pear to food processor or hand mixer and chop until smooth(ish).
-Add white wine vinegar, honey, salt, and pepper and mix until combined.
+Add vinegar, maple syrup, salt, and pepper and mix until combined.
 Then slowly add olive oil until desired consistency and salt and pepper to desired taste.
 I wanted my dressing to be a bit thicker to stick to the kale leaves, but you do you.

-- When butternut squash is done, combine it with the cranberries and kale in a bowl and top with dressing.
+- When butternut squash is done, combine it with kale, red onions, cranberries, and pumpkin seeds in a bowl and top with dressing.
 I used my hands to rub dressing into the kale to coat throughout.

 - Enjoy!
 It holds up well refrigerated and tasted great the next day for lunch leftovers.